wtlin1228/dev-note/books/oauth2-in-action/oauth2-in-action.md

 After the flow above, victim connects to the attacker's authorization context.

 This kind of attack can be prevented by including an unguessable state in the URI.
+The generated state value can then be stored either in the cookie or, more appropriately, in the session and used subsequently to perform the check.

 ### Theft of client credentials